-Payable for accrued vacation leave and accrued sick leave generally paidfrom the General Fund or the Special Education Fund, whichever the employee'smost recent compensation has been paid.\$ 44,285
+Payable for accrued vacation leave and accrued sick leave generally paid from the General Fund or the Special Education Fund, whichever the employee's most recent compensation has been paid.

-NOTE 10 - LEASES
+NOTE 9 - LEASES

-The School District has a lease for a copier for 5 years beginning July 2022, which was being paid out of the Capital Outlay Fund.
-The School District paid a total of \$5,760 for the copier lease from the Capital Outlay Fund for the year ended June 30, 2023.
+The School District has a lease for a copier for 5 years beginning July 2022, which is being paid out of the Capital Outlay Fund.
+The School District paid a total of \$5,760 for the copier lease from the Capital Outlay Fund for the year ended June 30, 2024.

 The School District has a 10-month lease for the City auditorium at a rate of \$2,750 per month.
 The payments are being paid out of the Capital Outlay Fund.
-The School District paid a total of \$27,500 for the building lease from the Capital Outlay Fund for the year ended June 30, 2023.
+The School District paid a total of \$30,250 for the building lease from the Capital Outlay Fund for the year ended June 30, 2024, including 1 month paid in advance.

-The future principal and interest lease payments as of June 30, 2023, were as follows:
+The future principal and interest lease payments as of June 30, 2024, were as follows: